Aion RT

 The Aion RT is a battery electric mid-size sedan produced by Chinese automobile manufacturer GAC Aion, a subsidiary of GAC Group.

 Overview

 The Aion RT was first revealed through images released by the Ministry of Industry and Information Technology on September 15, 2024.
 Pre-sale of the RT began shortly after on September 26 with four model trims.

+The RT Super, a battery swap capable version of the RT launched on 8 April 2026.
+It is compatible with CATL's Choco-SEB battery swap network, which Aion claims is capable of swapping packs in 99 seconds.

+The exterior of the RT follows a 'velociraptor' design language, and has a drag coefficient of 0.208C_{d}.
+The interior features an 8.88-inch digital instrument cluster, a 14.6-inch infotainment touchscreen display, dual-50W wireless charging pads in the center console, and an 11-speaker audio system featuring an 8-inch 45 Hz subwoofer.

+The RT is available with a 'no-map' semiautonomous driving system capable of navigating without relying on high-resolution maps, featuring a 126-line LiDAR sensor and a single Nvidia Orin-X chip for 254 TOPS of performance.